AuthEceSoftEng/thesis-big-softeng-data/README.md

-## Ingest historical events
+## Ingest historical GitHub events
 All terminals below are in the project's root directory

 ### Step 1: Run bash script to create directories for the kafka docker container

+First pull and build the images if not done already (see [Step 1: Pull and build the docker images](#step-1-pull-and-build-the-docker-images))

-Execute the bash script below if it was not executed already for the real time GitHub events ingestion part
+Execute the bash script below if it was not executed already for the [real time GitHub events ingestion part](#step-2-compose-kafka-flink-and-cassandra)
 ```sh
 ./helpers/setup-kafka-and-ui.sh
 ```